Friday, June 29, 2018

 Soundtrack: The Hamilton Mixtape

-With this run, I add a 12th state to my Run and Shoot resume.
-I already had Colorado, Kansas, Washington, South Dakota, Illinois, Arizona, New Mexico, Louisana, Mississippi, Iowa and Florida.
+With this run, I add a 13th state to my Run and Shoot resume.
+I already had Colorado, Kansas, Washington, South Dakota, Illinois, Arizona, New Mexico, Louisana, Mississippi, Iowa, Florida and Pennsylvania.
 I now add Wyoming to the mix with this run in the quaint town of Pinedale, Wyoming.
 I had planned on running in Yellowstone, the destination that had brought me to Wyoming, but when I discussed this possibility with the locals, they said that it wouldn't be safe unless I took a canister of bear spray with me.
 Bear spray is very expensive, and not something I really wanted to run with.
 Also, I didn't want to run without it and risk becoming a bear snack, so I decided to forego running until I got out of bear country.

 The town of Pinedale isn't terribly large, but they do have quite an interest in the arts, as there were murals and paintings and statues all over town.
 I almost decided to post a photo of a moose statue that is in front of a Chinese Restaurant, but I decided on the much more tasteful elk statues in a park in the center of town right next to the river.
 I also could have posted a fish collage, a painting of cows on the side of a building, a cool frontiersman statue, or several other murals that I saw all over town.
 There were a lot of cool objects in a town so small.
 I think my favorite fact about Pinedale is that it's motto seems to be, "All the Civilization You Need!"
 A motto which to me does not appear to be based in fact, but perhaps that is a matter of opinion.